pepsifire/Pepsi-cogs/README.md

 This is mainly for coding practice so don't expect miracles.

-How to install repo: `[p]cog repo add pepsi-cogs https://github.com/pepsifire/Pepsi-cogs`
+How to install repo: Consult the CogManager thingy idk (i'll add this later dont worry)

 Contact infos:
 Discord: Same#3094 (creepy looking guy as avatar or peepo)